mnlipp/osgi-getting-started/Repositories.md

 		index=${.}/central.mvn
 ```

-Both plugins basically work in the same way.
-They use the file configured with the
+The plugin uses the file configured with the
-`index` property[^idx-nc] that specifies the Maven artifacts to be downloaded
+`index` property[^idx-nc] which specifies the Maven artifacts to be downloaded
-and to be included in the repository (view) provided by the respective plugin.
+and to be included in the repository (view) provided by the plugin.

 [^idx-nc]: Not to be confused with an OBR index file.

-While the JPM Repository plugin uses a JSON formatted index file, which is a bit
-harder to maintain, the Maven Bnd Repository plugin uses
+The Maven Bnd Repository plugin uses
 a simple list of Maven coordinates to specify the artifacts to be included in
 the configured repository.
 If you have the Repositories view open in Eclipse
 (usually when you are in the bndtools perspective), you can even drag and drop